booz-allen-hamilton/agile-playbook/plays/1_Deliver.md

 > Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely.

+> Simplicity--the art of maximizing the amount of work not done--is essential.

 ##Play - Start with Scrum